Overload2664/esfpy/README.md

 - If the screen looks weird, you can't control anything and/or the turn order is stuck, then that could be due to choosing different factions for `vision` and `playable` or having more than one faction chosen as `playable`.

 ## Known Issues
 - Fog of War acts up in the first turn.
 The severity depends on the game.
+You can either disable FoW (using the tool) for the first turn or just start the hotseat from turn 2.
+Either way a compromise has to be made.
 - Sometimes playing as a minor faction (the ones that you normally can't choose) crashes the game.
 (Maybe fixable with mods?)
 - Can't do diplomacy with other human players if the AI refuses your offers.
 Possibly fixable with mods, currently I've only found one for Attila though.
 [Attila Mod](https://steamcommunity.com/workshop/filedetails/?id=596714943).
 - Between humans' turns, AIs can make diplomacy with others and instead of you accepting or refusing their offers, an AI makes the decisions for you instead.
 (Maybe fixable with mods?)